Are you looking for a good, fun, light-hearted adventure? This has that.

 In the early scenes of the first episode, Riko is attacked by a horrifying eldritch monster in the Abyss while searching for artifacts, but she’s saved by an amnesiac robot boy and his laser ability, he is later introduced as Reg.
 She handles the ordeal quite well and is able to hide him from the orphanage leaders.
 Riko is almost instantly a 3-dimensional character; her eccentric personality immediately stands out from those of her friends, she has wild ambitions to explore the depths of the Abyss in search of her mother.
 I identified with her desire to explore, but with my newfound knowledge that comes from adulthood, I felt irony as she and Reg peered into the Abyss with wonder.
 Riko’s passion for the unknown and Reg’s questioning of his origin made their journey an engaging one indeed.
 Even the rounded character designs gave the impression that the kids were inexperienced to the true terrors of the real world.

-From the very first episode to the last Made in Abyss resonated with me like a nostalgia trip, even though it's a world that I could never live in, the metaphors at play are what makes me connect so well with the characters.
+From the very first episode to the last Made in Abyss resonated with me like a nostalgia trip, even though it's a world that I could never live in, the metaphors at play are what made me connect so well with the characters.

 The story arc follows Riko search of her mother and Reg’s journey to find his origin, it begins in Orth and progresses through the layers Abyss.
 In the beginning, they have little knowledge of what lies ahead, only inklings based on the records of past explorers.
 Their delve into the Abyss showcases how the real world is no place for children, but their ambitions get the better of them and now they have to grow up faster than any child should.
 Tension is driven by the dangers they face in the Abyss, fear of the dangerous beasts that lurk within is everpresent.
 Made in Abyss showcases excellently how tension can be derived from only two lead characters, tense moments are always tense because you can never be sure of how it will turn out for them.
 Whether they survive or suffer life-altering consequences they have to push forward, it always feels as though they're just kids stumbling to get a grip on the world they’ve been thrust into far too soon.